Stonehenge: What Is Actually Known About How and Why It Was Built.

 The wider landscape's organization

 Stonehenge is one node in a larger system.
-Claimed How Stonehenge related to Durrington Walls, the Avenue, and other monuments — and how the whole complex was used across centuries — is an active area of excavation [2].
+Claimed How Stonehenge related to Durrington Walls, the Avenue, the Cursus, and features such as the massive pit ring reported around Durrington in 2020 — and how the whole complex was used and re-used across centuries — is an active area of excavation [2].

 Primary material.